samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

 [Day 2](https://adventofcode.com/2024/day/2)

 Find the number of rows that are either increasing or decreasing and for which increments are at least 1 but no more than 3.
+R's negative indexing behavior works well here.

 ```R
 day2 <- function(reports) {